leaningtech/cheerpj-applet-runner/README.md

 Bugs and Questions
 -------

-The CheerpJ Applet Runner Extension is in beta, and we welcome any feedback and bug report on it either through the Extension itself or on GitHub. **Currently, multiple-window applets and pages with multiple applets are not supported.
-Some AWT elements might also not render properly**.
+We welcome any feedback and bug report, either through the Extension itself or on GitHub.

 We aim at supporting as many Java applets as possible, and eventually Java WebStart applications.